College Inn was truly a unique place.

 "The parking lot was really busy," Veile says.
 "Most nights, especially Friday and Saturday nights, it was kind of a cruising place.
 People checked parking lots to see who was at College Inn.
 There were a lot of pranks, too.
 Sometimes if the fraternities had a mixer, they'd serenade us from the parking lot."

 Because of the sororities, College Inn included another unique population -- beauty pageant winners.
 In the 1970s, North Texas claimed two Miss America winners in Phyllis George and Shirley Cothran Barrett ('73, '74 M.Ed.), and the Miss Texas USA franchise had taken off.
-Resident Lisa Allred earned the Miss Texas USA title in 1983 and later Miss World, and Laura Shaw was crowned Miss Texas USA in 1984 – and both of whom belonged to Alpha Delta Pi.
+Resident Lisa Allred earned the Miss Texas USA title in 1983 and later Miss World, and Laura Shaw was crowned Miss Texas USA in 1984 – and both belonged to Alpha Delta Pi.

 Each June, agents from GuyRex Associates, which groomed beauty pageant contestants, would host a casting call at College Inn.
 The representatives would pick students -- who met the 5-feet-7-inch height requirement -- and give them contact information for the pageant representative in their city.
 The reps would buy the dresses and get the women ready for the Miss Texas pageant in September.